sunnypatel165/DJACM-website/README.md

 The technologies used mostly are-n HTML, CSS, JavaScript, jQuery etc.
 Some open source tools lioke FancyBox were also used.

+Here's a <a href="https://rawgit.com/sunnypatel165/DJACM-website/master/index.html">rawgit demo</a> for the same.

 <b>NOTE:</b>
 I did not create the entire site, it was made by a team of 5 under our webmaster with his great guidance.
-Credits at the bottm of the site page itself.
+Credits at the bottm of the site page itself(see the link)